-- 1. Set Cycle Control Knob on WRINKLE FREE.
-(If your model has a Temperature Selector, set the selector to a high setting.) - 2.
+- 1. Set the Cycle Control Knob on WRINKLE FREE.
+(If your model has a Temperature Selector, set the Temperature Selector to a high setting.) - 2.
 Push the Start Button.

-The last few minutes of this cycle are without heat to make the load easier to handle.
-Put only a few items in your dryer for best results when using this cycle.
-As soon as the dryer stops, fold or put the items on hangers.
+For best results, put only a few items at a time in this cycle.
+As soon as the dryer stops, put the items on hangers or fold them.